ViviFeathers/558Basic/README.md

 ## First call

-First of all, let’s call the API function without argument input and return all the available data, then convert cosmetic brand and product type as factors, so it is better for data analysis.
+First of all, let’s call the API function with default argument inputs and return all the available data, then write a function `add_factor` which converts cosmetic brand and product type as factors, that way it will be better for data analysis.

 ``` r
 # call the function and return all the data